redfin/react-server/docs/guides/react-server-cli.md

 Defaults to **false** in development mode and **true** in production.

+#### --custom-middleware-path
+Path to the custom middleware function file.
+If it is not defined the default setup will be applied which include body-parser, compression and cookie-parser.

+Defaults to **undefined**.

 #### --long-term-caching
 Adds hashes to all JavaScript and CSS file names output by the build, allowing for the static files to be served with far-future expires headers.
 This option